cypress-io/cypress/readme.md

 ### cypress new:key

 Creates a new secret project key and returns that key for use in CI.
 This will negate previous secret keys, so be sure to update your CI to use this new key.

+### cypress remove:ids

+Removes the test IDs found in your specs.
+In versions of Cypress prior to `0.14.0` we inserted IDs directly into your code.

+This feature has been removed for the foreseeable future.

 ### cypress verify